specktastic/starter-airflow/README.md

-# Airflow default Restack Reposoitory
+# Airflow default Restack reposoitory

 This is a repository to get you started for generating preview environments from a custom airflow image.